Varun Gandhi: Second term as Member of Parliament (2014-2019)

 In May 2014, Gandhi defeated Amita Singh from Sultanpur in Lok Sabha 2014 elections.

 In March 2016, he introduced the Representation of the People (Amendment) Bill, 2016 in Lok Sabha.

+Third term as Member of Parliament (2019-2024)

 He contested from Pilibhit lok sabha constituency in 2019 general elections and won with approx 250,000 votes to become an MP for the third consecutive time.